-It is likely early learning settings in the CA-QRIS will serve children from diverse backgrounds, languages, and cultures.
+Early learning settings in the QCC serve children from diverse backgrounds, languages, and cultures.
 It is imperative the observer is culturally sensitive and able to understand the adult-child interactions to score appropriately.

 The consortium agreed the CLASS observer must understand 85-90 percent of the teacher's communication with the child/ren to consider the assessment reliable.
 This is particularly important in Pre-Kindergarten classrooms.